 - Follow the arrows beneath this sign.
 They will lead you through tunnels, up or down stairs/escalators, and finally to the other line’s platform.

-Tip: Transfer tunnels usually have multiple entry and exit points.
+How to Use Prague Metro Important information: Transfer tunnels usually have multiple entry and exit points.
 You can use any of them; they will all lead you to the correct platform, just at different points along it.

-- If your destination is to the right of your current station on the map, take the train on the right-hand side of the platform.
-If it’s to the left, take the train on the left-hand side.
+- If your destination is to the right of your current station, take the train on the right-hand side of the platform.

-- Check the screens inside each train car.
+Station names are announced multiple times via the radio system, but can be difficult to catch.
+Check the screens inside each train car.
 These screens display the name of the current station and the next station in both Czech and English, making it easy to track your journey.

-Finding the Right Metro Exit
+How to Use Prague Metro: Finding the Right Metro Exit

 Tableaus in a platform just show you which side you need to go.

-Etiquette: Behaving in the Prague Metro
+Etiquette: How to Use the Prague Metro Like a Local